Paige Spiranac Showcases Hourglass Shape & Voluptuous Cleavage In Skintight Jumpsuit

-Golfer Paige Spiranac might be known for her backswing, but her fabulous figure has also earned a quite a reputation on Instagram.
+Golfer Paige Spiranac might be known for her backswing, but her fabulous figure has also earned quite a reputation on Instagram.
 On Thursday, she showcased her physique in a skintight jumpsuit that put every one of her curves on display.

-Paige’s outfit was made of a deep red, textured fabric.
+Paige's outfit was made of a deep red textured fabric.
 The sleeveless number had a plunging neckline that put plenty of her cleavage on display.
 It also had a low-cut back with shoulder straps that crisscrossed on her upper back.

 The popular social media star styled her hair in loose waves with the sides pulled back and a few tendrils framing her face.